 Why are wooden slides not seen around as often anymore?

-Creating a slide takes a lot of skill and time, so it’s rare to find one.
+Creating a slide takes a lot of skill and time, so finding one is rare.
 A track saw is used to make plunge cuts in birch plywood that will be reinforced using hardwood for the curves on stairs, which helps with durability.

-For an outdoor play area, you can get two parts from 6 layers of 4mm birch plywood, then polish them up afterwards by applying varnish or wax (depending on your preference) for a smooth finish.
-Steam bending some ash wood into strips that form handgrips along the sides of this playground “slide”.
+For an outdoor play area, you can get two parts from 6 layers of 4mm birch plywood, then polish them up afterward by applying varnish or wax (depending on your preference) for a smooth finish.
+Steam bending some ash wood into strips that form handgrips along the sides of this playground “slide.”

-Often wooden slides are made, and then an additional material, aluminium roof flashing, is used to make it slippery enough to slide down, saving on the sanding.
+Often wooden slides are made, and additional material, aluminum roof flashing, is used to make it slippery enough to slide down, saving on the sanding.

 The best thing about wooden baby slides is that they have wood, which feels better than plastic.